Last updated on November 4th, 2025 at 04:46 pm

 Conservatory events

-One of the most surprising features is the hidden restaurant nestled among the tropical plants, where visitors were enjoying afternoon teas as we wandered around.
+One of the most delightful surprises?
+A hidden little restaurant tucked among the tropical plants, where visitors were quietly enjoying afternoon teas as we wandered by.

 I hope you’ve enjoyed this post and found inspiration here.
 If you are planning to explore the Barbican Conservatory soon, please share your experience and opinion on DOYOUSPEAKLONDON’s blog!